When Bonnie Odem Harlan's son brought a mixed-breed puppy home from college, she didn't expect to fall in love with the dog her son had named Blue.

-Blue's death inspired Bonnie to start a website to raise awareness about the unexpected threats of empty food bags.
+Like, Young, Harlan was inspired to spread the word about the danger.
+Blue's death motivated her to start a website to raise awareness about the unexpected threats of empty food bags.

 To keep your pets safe, make sure food bags are kept out of reach and secure the lids on trash cans.
 Before throwing a bag away, use scissors to cut down the sides of the bag to prevent animals from getting their heads stuck inside.

 Harlan also encourages pet owners to lobby snack, cereal and pet-food manufacturers to place warning labels on their bags.